klange/toaruos/README.md

 ![screenshot](https://i.imgur.com/rJfDM1Y.png)

-This is an experimental spin-off / distribution of ToaruOS which includes no third-party components.
+ToaruOS-NIH is a distribution of ToaruOS which contains no third-party components.
+Its bootloader, kernel, modules, C library, and userspace applications are all written by the ToaruOS development team and direct contributors.

+This distribution aims to eventually replace the core of the mainline ToaruOS, with the various third-party components building against our own C library.
+This is a long-term project.

 The bootloader is a simple El Torito "no-emulation" CD bootloader.
 It is not guaranteed to work on real hardware, but has been tested in QEMU, Bochs, and VirtualBox.